Dementia Care

 The Dementia friendly Garden

-The Dementia friendly Garden was designed to incorporating features that help those with Dementia utilise all their senses.
+The Dementia friendly Garden was designed to incorporate features that help those with dementia utilise all their senses.

 The garden is available Hospice wide, and we have seen a positive impact on everyone’s emotional and mental wellbeing.